 I wrote this essay in 2005-6.
 I’ve subsequently added some material.
 More recent essays are accessible at this website.
 If you’d like to read a brief biographical statement, click on the tag “Yours Truly”, tucked inside the sidebar under "Summing Up".

 After I posted the first version of "Unenlightened", I received first- and secondhand responses from a few old schoolmates.
 They ranged from “I do believe in angels, the supernatural and the constant battles between good and evil... ” to “I loathed the specialness, secretiveness, etc., of the Waldorf Ring ...
 [W]e kids knew it was a lot of hokum ...
 [S]till there was a lot of damage.”

 Some of my former schoolmates remembered the school much as I did; others had different memories.
 Some — particularly, it seemed, those whose parents had been involved in the school (as had mine) — defended the school.

-One old friend who subsequently received Waldorf teacher training and then taught in a Waldorf school agreed with parts of my essays but challenged others.
+One old friend, who subsequently received Waldorf teacher training and then taught in a Waldorf school, agreed with parts of my essay but challenged others.
 Another friend, who has subsequently become an evangelical Christian, gently chided me, saying that I must have been paying more attention than he had; but he also praised the school for fostering a sense of what he called spiritual realities.